 Immigration & Eligibility to Work Policy & Guidance

-UK Visas and Immigration (UKVI) has also published guidance on GOV.UK on immigration provisions for individuals affected by travel restrictions associated with coronavirus (COVID-19).
+UK Visas and Immigration (UKVI) has published guidance on GOV.UK on immigration provisions for individuals affected by travel restrictions associated with coronavirus (COVID-19).
 These changes are now in effect and full details are available here

 The Immigration, Asylum and Nationality Act 2006 was revised by the Government and came into force on 29 February 2008.
 As a result of this, Durham University, as an employer, has a legal responsibility to prevent illegal working and therefore must check that all employees are entitled to work in the United Kingdom (UK).